-Enter NoSQL (Not Only SQL) databases, which offer a solution by freeing users from having to predefine the structure of incoming data.
-This allows for the insertion and updating of new data on the fly.
-NoSQL databases are often faster than relational databases and can handle very large amounts of data with ease.
-They also scale better due to their ability to efficiently partition data across multiple servers (cluster) and load balance access to this data.
-NoSQL databases integrate particularly well with applications that support real-time analytics, site personalization, IoT, and mobile apps.
+NoSQL (Not Only SQL) databases address this by freeing users from the need to predefine data structures.
+They allow for the immediate insertion and updating of data without prior schema constraints.
+NoSQL solutions are often faster than relational databases and handle large volumes of data effortlessly.
+They also scale more efficiently, leveraging data partitioning across multiple servers (clusters) and load balancing to manage access.
+NoSQL databases integrate seamlessly with applications requiring real-time analytics, site personalization, IoT capabilities, and mobile app support.

-In this instructor-led, live training, participants will gain a deep understanding of the architecture, design principles, and functionality of the most popular NoSQL databases as they set up, operate, and assess various NoSQL databases in a live lab environment.
-The goal of this training is to enable participants to intelligently evaluate, propose, and implement a suitable NoSQL database solution within their organization.
+In this instructor-led live training, participants will explore the architecture, design principles, and functionality of leading NoSQL databases.
+Through a live lab environment, attendees will set up, operate, and assess various NoSQL systems.
+The training aims to equip participants with the skills to intelligently evaluate, propose, and implement appropriate NoSQL database solutions within their organizations.

-- Install and configure different types of NoSQL databases, including MongoDB, Cassandra, Redis, and Neo4j
+- Install and configure various NoSQL databases, including MongoDB, Cassandra, Redis, and Neo4j

-- Understand the benefits and disadvantages of NoSQL databases compared to relational databases
+- Identify the advantages and disadvantages of NoSQL databases compared to relational databases

-- Comprehend the underlying data formats used by NoSQL databases and how these can be leveraged when developing modern applications (desktop, mobile, cloud, IoT)
+- Comprehend the underlying data formats used by NoSQL systems and leverage them for modern application development (desktop, mobile, cloud, IoT)

-- Perform create, insert, update, delete operations in a NoSQL database
+- Execute CRUD operations (create, insert, update, delete) in a NoSQL database

-- Set up a mixed environment with both a relational database and NoSQL working together
+- Establish a hybrid environment where relational and NoSQL databases operate together

-- Configure a cluster of NoSQL databases to distribute the processing of very large datasets
+- Configure a NoSQL database cluster to distribute the processing of large datasets

-- Understand the security implications of using a NoSQL database
+- Understand the security considerations associated with NoSQL databases

 - Deploy and scale a NoSQL database in a production environment